DOUGLAS COUNTY, Ore. 26 Sept. 2024 – An Oregon State Police trooper recently stopped 100 pounds of fentanyl-laced pills from making it to Portland.

 Oregon State Police (OSP) is a multi-disciplined organization that protects Oregon's people, wildlife, and natural resources.
 OSP enforces traffic laws on the state’s roadways, investigates and solves crime, conducts postmortem examinations and forensic analysis, and provides background checks, and law enforcement data.
 The agency regulates gaming and enforces fish, wildlife, and natural resource laws.
 OSP is comprised of more than 1,400 staff members – including troopers, investigators, and professional staff – who provide a full range of policing and public safety services to Oregon and other law enforcement agencies throughout Oregon.

-The operator of the Ford (Bihm) suffered reported serious injuries and was transported to an area hospital.
+The operator of the Toyota (Gaines) suffered serious injuries and was transported to a local medical center.

-The highway was impacted for approximately three hours during the on-scene investigation.
-The cause of the crash is under investigation, however impairment is being considered a primary cause at this time.
+The highway was impacted for approximately 9.5 hours during the on-scene investigation.
+The cause of the crash is under investigation.

-OSP was assisted by Gardiner Fire, Reedsport Police Department, Douglas County Sheriff's Office, and ODOT.
+OSP was assisted by Western Lane Ambulance and Fire, Mapleton Fire, and ODOT.

 # # #